bignerdranch/stockwatcher/README.md

 - dagger2
 - lombok code gen
 - databinding
-- the _perfect_ rxjava2 + retrofit2 networking and caching setup!
+- the _perfect_ rxjava2 + retrofit2 networking and caching setup
-- how to handle lifecycle configuration changes with network request resume and caching!
+- how to handle ui lifecyle & device configuration changes with network request resume and caching!
 - other goodies!